Family Medical Leave

 G. SUBSTITUTION OF PAID LEAVE/CONCURRENT LEAVE

 The college will not require an employee to substitute paid leave for otherwise unpaid FMLA leave.
 Wenatchee Valley College employees may use any combination of paid or unpaid leave to which they are entitled toward the FMLA entitlement. *The use of any leave, paid or unpaid, for a FMLA qualifying event will run concurrently with, and not in addition to, the use of FMLA leave for that event.
-The types of leave that can be substituted for otherwise unpaid FMLA leave include annual leave, sick leave, compensatory time off, shared leave, personal leave or personal holidays.
-Leave under the Washington state family leave law runs concurrent to FMLA leave. *Leave without pay for an absence covered by worker’s compensation will also run concurrently with FMLA leave.
+The types of leave that can be substituted for otherwise unpaid FMLA leave include annual leave, sick leave, compensatory time off, holiday credit, shared leave, personal leave or personal holidays.
+Leave under the Washington state family care leave law runs concurrent to FMLA leave. *Leave without pay for an absence covered by worker’s compensation will also run concurrently with FMLA leave.
+Leave under the Paid Family and Medical Leave (PFML) program does not have to run concurrently with FMLA leave.
 Collective bargaining agreements should be checked for any differences regarding this section.